Jack Daniel's: Career of Jasper Daniel

 As a teenager, Daniel was taken in by Dan Call, a local lay preacher and moonshine distiller.
 He began learning the distilling trade from Call and his Master Distiller, Nathan "Nearest" Green, an enslaved African-American man.
+Green was known to specialize in the Lincoln County Process, a distilling process that filters the whiskey through sugar maple charcoal.
+This process created the distinction between bourbon and the Tennessee whiskey known today.
+While under Green as an apprentice, Daniel was taught the Lincoln County Process.
 Green continued to work with Call after emancipation.

 In 1875, on receiving an inheritance from his father's estate (following a long dispute with his siblings), Daniel founded a legally registered distilling business with Call.
 He took over the distillery shortly afterward when Call quit for religious reasons.
 The brand label on the product says "Est. & Reg. in 1866", but his biographer has cited official registration documents, asserting that the business was not established until 1875.

 After taking over the distillery in 1884, Daniel purchased the hollow and land where the distillery is now located.
 By the 1880s, Jack Daniel's was one of 15 distilleries operating in Moore County, and the second-most productive behind Tom Eaton's Distillery.
 He began using square-shaped bottles, intended to convey a sense of fairness and integrity, in 1897.

 According to Daniel's biographer, the origin of the "Old No. 7" brand name was the number assigned to Daniel's distillery for government registration.
 He was forced to change the registration number when the federal government redrew the district, and he became Number 16 in district 5 instead of No. 7 in district 4.
 However, he continued to use his original number as a brand name, since the brand reputation had already been established.
 An entirely different explanation is given in the 1967 book Jack Daniel's Legacy which states that the name was chosen in 1887 after a visit to a merchant friend in Tullahoma, who had built a chain of seven stores.

 Jack Daniel's had a surge in popularity after the whiskey received the gold medal for the finest whiskey at the 1904 St. Louis World's Fair.
 However, its local reputation began to suffer as the temperance movement began gaining strength in Tennessee.

 Jack Daniel never married and did not have any known children.
 He took his nephews under his wing – one of whom was Lemuel "Lem" Motlow (1869–1947).
-Lem, a son of Daniel's sister, Finetta, was skilled with numbers.
-He soon took responsibility for the distillery's bookkeeping.

 In failing health, Jack Daniel gave the distillery to Lem Motlow and another nephew in 1907.
-Motlow soon bought out his partner, and went on to operate the distillery for about 40 years.